cksystemsteaching/selfie/README.md

 > Optionality in EBNF

 The first three elements of a `factor` are optional.
 There may or may not be a `cast`, a dash `-`, and an asterisk `*` at the start of a `factor`.
-Parsing of optional elements is handled by `if` statements that do not use their `else` part for parsing such as the three `if (symbol == ...)` statements following the first `while` loop in `compile_factor`.
+Parsing of optional elements is handled by `if` statements that do not use their `else` body for parsing such as the three `if (symbol == ...)` statements following the first `while` loop in `compile_factor`.
 Note that a `cast` starts with a left parenthesis `(`.
 The effect on semantics of these optional elements is handled after parsing the rest of a `factor`.
 We discuss how that is done when it comes to parsing expressions.

 > Typing and casting